The Transport Finance Law Review: Russia

 ii Recent changes

 Over the past few years, Russia's legislation regulating many aspects of asset financing, in particular legislation on pledge and mortgage, has been considerably modernised in many respects.
-This is not directly connected with the Ukranian crisis, but rather with the Russian government's goal of increasing Moscow's attractiveness as a financial centre of international importance.
-In particular, it is now possible to enforce a Russian law mortgage without a corresponding court judgment, as well as enter into mortgage management agreements between mortgagees, pledge rights over a bank account, etc.
+This is not directly connected with the Ukrainian crisis, but rather with the Russian government's goal of increasing Moscow's attractiveness as a financial centre of international importance.
+In particular, it is now possible to enforce a Russian law mortgage without a corresponding court judgment, as well as enter into mortgage management agreements between mortgagees, pledge rights over a bank account, appoint a mortgage trustee, etc.

 i Domestic and international law and regulation

 In accordance with the Constitution of Russia, generally accepted principles and provisions of international law and international agreements to which Russia is a party form an integral part of Russia's legal system.
 If there is a conflict between the provisions of national legislation and of an international agreement to which Russia is a party, provisions of the latter shall have priority.
 At the same time, the Civil Code of Russia recognises the right of the parties to choose the law applicable to their contracts.
 Only in relatively few cases does the law explicitly state that certain contracts shall be governed by Russian law – usually when the contract or its object is closely related to Russia.
 In cases when Russian law is not mandatorily applicable and the parties have chosen to apply foreign law, but the contract is closely related to Russia and not to any other country, applicability of the foreign law chosen by the parties will be recognised by Russian courts, unless this would come into conflict with imperative provisions of Russian law.
 In such cases, such imperative provisions will apply in spite of the choice of foreign law.